-Employing a Painter and Decorator - the PDA advise you to follow these simple steps:
+Employing a Painter and Decorator - follow these simple steps:

 - Use a PDA Member: all their members adhere to their Code of Practice and Membership Criteria.
 There is a dedicated 'Find a Member' facility on their website and you can also call their Head Office to see how long they have been in membership.

 - Approach 3 seperate companies to compare price and service

 - Always ask for a written quotation and ensure all aspects of the job are included.

 - Do not cut corners to save on cost.
 You will not achieve the best results.

 - If you wish for further works to be carried out during the project then this will affect the final cost and you should receive a revised quotation to reflect these changes.

 - Expect to pay a small fee upfront.
 Do not pay for the whole project at the start.
 Agree the payment stages at the start of the project and uphold these if you are happy with the work.